Big series in A-T-L: Mets vs Braves with NL East on the line

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963

-AP Baseball Writer Mike Fitzpatrick in New York and AP freelancer Harvey Valentine in Washington contributed to this report.
+AP Baseball Writer Mike Fitzpatrick and AP freelancer Jerry Beach in New York, and AP freelancer Harvey Valentine in Washington contributed to this report.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports